-Heather and Erik were living on the streets of Oregon.
+Heather and Erik were living on the streets.
 She and her husband Erik both suffered from addiction and were homeless.
 Their son Erik Jr. was placed in foster care and when they had their second child Zoey prematurely, Zoey was promptly placed in foster care as well.

 “I knew at that point I was done with my lifestyle and wanted to change,” Heather said.